Denmark Vesey: Freedom

-Along with other slaves, Vesey had belonged to the Second Presbyterian church and chafed against its restrictions on black members.
+Along with other slaves, Vesey had belonged to the Second Presbyterian church and chafed against its restrictions on Black members.

-In 1818, after becoming a freedman, he was among founders of a congregation on what was known as the "Bethel circuit" of the African Methodist Episcopal Church (AME Church).
-This had been organized in Philadelphia, Pennsylvania in 1816 as the first independent black denomination in the United States.
+In 1818, after becoming a freedman, he was among the founders of a congregation on what was known as the "Bethel circuit" of the African Methodist Episcopal Church (AME Church).
+This had been organized in Philadelphia, Pennsylvania in 1816 as the first independent Black denomination in the United States.

 The AME Church in Charleston was supported by leading white clergy.
-In 1818 white authorities briefly ordered the church closed, for violating slave code rules that prohibited black congregations from holding worship services after sunset.
-The church attracted 1848 members by 1818, making it the second-largest AME church in the nation.
+In 1818, white authorities briefly ordered the church closed for violating slave code rules that prohibited Black congregations from holding worship services after sunset.
+The church attracted 1,848 members by 1818, making it the second-largest AME church in the nation.
 City officials always worried about slaves in groups; they closed the church again for a time in 1821, as the City Council warned that its classes were becoming a "school for slaves" (under the slave code, slaves were prohibited from being taught to read).
 Vesey was reported as a leader in the congregation, drawing from the Bible to inspire hope for freedom.